ArchivistDevelopers/PruebaFlujo/README.md

 ### First Proposal
 In this first proposal, 6 contracts linked by 2 interfaces are deployed:
 - **IOEToken**: OE token interface which has built-in functions to update the amount of OE tokens held by a user when the user acquires or uses the tokens.
 - **IGenesis** : interface that allows only genesis members to access the functionalities of the rest of the components.
 Furthermore, it checks the level of Genesis token to give access to higher level functionalities.
+It initializes the OE token state for Genesis minters

 In addition, Archivist made a proposal by studying the business case where the OE tokens purchased by participants could also be used as treasury funds.This is represented by the yellow dotted line linking the OE token contract to the treasury.
 This proposal will be repeated in the other suggested architectures, as a method for incentivizing the token utility and demand.